5 Innovative Ways To Market Your Destination

 “That’s not a tourism campaign, THIS is a tourism campaign.”
 If you were one of the many who tuned in to watched The Super Bowl this year, chances are you would have seen the trailer for the fake Crocodile Dundee film as part of Tourism Australia’s million dollar media campaign.

-The $27 million (A$36 million) campaign launched prior to The Super Bowl with three teaser trailers starring Aussie Hollywood heavyweights including Margot Robbie and Hugh Jackman, leading audiences to believe that Dundee: The Son Of A Legend Returns Home was very much the real thing.
+The $27 million (A$36 million) destination marketing campaign launched prior to The Super Bowl with three teaser trailers starring Aussie Hollywood heavyweights including Margot Robbie and Hugh Jackman, leading audiences to believe that Dundee: The Son Of A Legend Returns Home was very much the real thing.
 The latest campaign video (released in October) is shot as a “visit the set” featurette starring Luke Hemsworth.

 Strewth, they might even beat their targets.